 2. Take a dip at the Arab Baths – Banys Àrabs

 If you are over at the Girona Cathedral, walk down towards the dome like structure and you will reach the Arab Baths.
 It is inspired by Roman baths and is over 800 years old.
-Once upon a time, it was used as a changing room and relaxation area.
+Once upon a time, it was a changing room and relaxation area.
 The entrance covers the central pool, which is supported by ornate columns.
 Until the 14th century, the building maintained its activity as public baths.
 Arya’s chase with the Waif was shot here.

 Photo Credit: Amruta Prabhu